misiektoja/spotify_profile_monitor/docs/configuration.md

 Despite its legacy name, `TARGET_USER_URI_ID` accepts a complete Spotify profile URL, a `spotify:user:` URI or a user ID.
 Set it to run without a positional target.
 A positional target in any accepted form overrides the configured value.

 <a id="json-history-directory"></a>
+Startup names invalid `SPOTIFY_CHECK_INTERVAL` and `LIVENESS_CHECK_INTERVAL` values in the normal error output.
+These settings take numeric seconds, not duration words such as `daily`.

 ## JSON History Directory

 Set `JSON_DIR` to keep the follower, following and playlist history files outside the current working directory: